 UBC hires on the basis of merit and is committed to employment equity.
 All qualified persons are encouraged to apply.

-- Canada Excellence Research Chair in Digital Media Research and Innovation [220 KB PDF]
+- Canada Research Chair (CRC) Tier 2 in Sustainability and Policy for Resources and Development [105 KB PDF]

 - Chemical and Biological Engineering Positions